ChrisSperber/metachromatic_leukodystrophy_mri_processing/README.md

 ## Outputs
 ### Intermediate Outputs
 The code collects relevant imaging data - either by copying existing NIFTIs or by creating them from DICOMs - and demographic/clinical data.
 Imaging data are stored in a "temp_images" folder.
 All segmentations and processed/registered images are created in subfolders in "temp_images".
-### Final outputs
+### Outputs
-The final outputs are volumetric segmentation data and connected local FA/MD values stored in long CSVs in an "mld_MRI_output_metrics" folder.
+Outputs include volumetric segmentation data and connected local FA/MD/MTR values stored in long CSVs in an "mld_MRI_output_metrics" folder.

 ---
 ### References